-Now could you see in the divine sense, the need of the eye, senses and mind would prove useless, but inasmuch as consciousness is awakened by the process through which you pass, in seeing, seeing thus through eyes, senses and mind, you become aware of yourself, not only, to that degree that you are able to use, rise above but to dispense with them.
-By this we mean, you cease to use them or they have served their office organically and functionally when the deeper consciousness has appeared and you, with the consciousness that you have unfolded or realized, cease to utilize what is no longer helpful or necessary.
-Think of a germ employing a sheaf or shell or chrysalis out of which, as from a sepulcher, the life rises into a resurrection of new and higher forms of manifestations!
-Think of a man clinging to the mind of childhood, after a higher an deeper consciousness has unfolded through the use of this same infantile mind; think of a bird going back into the shell, after its wings have cut the air, and its eye has caught the light of day; thing of the spirit sighing to re-enter the womb of generative forms, after it has kissed the face of parent and received the caress of love from the denizens of earth and heaven!
-So, in like manner, not lost, but apotheosized, the soul enters through each form of organism, through even the mind into a state of absolute consciousness and Divinity.
+Now could one see in the divine sense, the need of the eye, senses and mind would prove useless, but inasmuch as consciousness is awakened by the psychological process through which one passes in seeing, seeing thus through eyes, senses and mind, one becomes aware of himself, not only, to that degree that he is able to use and rise above them but to dispense with them altogether.
+By this we mean, one ceases to use them or they have served their office organically and functionally when the spirit awakens and the "I" in consciousness ceases to use an organ that is no longer helpful or necessary.
+Think of a life employing a sheaf, shell or chrysalis out of which, as from a sepulcher, it has risen into a resurrection of new and higher form of manifestation!
+Think of a man clinging to the mind of childhood, after a higher and deeper consciousness has unfolded through the use of this same mind; think of a bird going back into the shell, after its wings have cut the air, and its eye has caught the light of day; think of the spirit sighing to re-enter the womb of generative forms, after it has kissed the face of parent and received the caress of love from many friends, So, in like manner, not lost, but apotheosized, the soul enters through each form of organism, through even the mind into the consciousness of its Divinity.
+Organs and senses are necessary so long as the soul needs physical experiences.

 The fact is, that in the process of involution the mind with organism obeys the evolution of soul.
-All order and life, in expression, proceed by impulses.
-Impulse† is born of the soul and shapes the soul's apotheosis, and each impulse is in mathematical ratio to the other and in the succession of impulses, one order leads each and all.
-It is as the corpuscles of the blood that obey the beating or impulse of the heart, or the waves of the ocean or its tides that follow the impulses of the magnetic and electric seas which influx the worlds.
-Not chaos, but order, in Nature's law.
-And as in each atom the impulse throbs obedient to that in the galaxy, so, in like manner, the will of God or Nature (as you please) shapes and vibrates all subordinate waves of motion which move to and fro in the loom of life.
-Thus the eye conforms not only to the impulse of the original type of consciousness (which is to be realized), but to that form of the type of consciousness, the mind, which now is; or, vice versa, consciousness conforms to the extreme limit of it in materiality, the eye, which sees because mind is in touch organically with it.
+All order and life, in expression, proceed by impulse and inspiration.

+Impulse† is born of the soul and shapes the soul's apotheosis, and each impulse is in numerical order and in the succession of impulses, one law governs each and all.
+It is as the corpuscles of the blood that obey the beating or impulse of the heart, or the waves of the ocean or its tides that follow the magnetic and electric seas which influx the worlds.
+Not chaos, but order, is Nature's law.
+And as in each atom the impulse throbs obedient to that in the galaxy, so, in like manner, the will of God or Nature (as you please) shapes and inspires all motion which moves in the loom of life.

+The eye conforms not only to the inspiration of the original type of consciousness (which is to be realized), but to that objective and subjective form of consciousness, the mind, which now is; or, vice versa, consciousness conforms to the extreme limit of it in materiality, the sense of sight or the eye, which see because mind is in touch functionally and organically with matter.